galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 (VIE)](https://www.viennaairport.com/en/passengers).

-The Brno airport is located 12km/20 minutes from the city center and you can easily take a taxi or the express bus, which is located outside the entrance to the airport terminal.
+The Brno airport is located 12km/20 minutes from the city center and you can easily take a taxi or the express bus running every 30 minutes, which is located outside the entrance to the airport terminal.
 Payment for the bus is possible by credit card using the terminals in the bus.